GSA/resources.data.gov/pages/_resources/odeg.md

 ---
-name: Open Data Engagement Guidance
+resource_name: Open Data Engagement Guidance
 slug: odeg
 description: Many federal agencies have held open data events to engage with the public, the private sector, non-profits, academia and others on open data